graciellehigino/the-return-of-the-fleas/manuscript.md

 by an invasive species in a community [@Davies2011PhyDiv].
 Therefore, beta diversity (the difference in the composition of communities) and the phylogenetic diversity of interaction networks are related, and both can respond to environmental variation in different ways.
-For example, by acting as an "environmental filter", the environment can affect the substitution of species by selecting their functional characteristics, and these, in turn, can limit the impacts of environmental conditions in substituting interactions [@Carnicer2009TemDyn], suggesting that functional diversity also plays an important role in the stability of ecological networks.
-Investigating the relationship between these characteristics can help us understand why ecological networks vary in space.

-Interaction networks between parasites and hosts have great potential to be used as study systems in the geographic variation of interactions, especially those involving ectoparasites.
-Because of the particular type of association between parasites and hosts, the dissimilarity of these interactions networks reflect not only the environmental differences, but also the replacement of the host species [@Eriksson2019HosEnv; @Krasnov2005SpaVar; @Poulin2010SimVar].
-Nonetheless, the association between parasites and hosts is often the result of the evolutionary history of the groups, and this history can result in a non-neutral contribution of these species to the beta diversity of these communities [@Poisot2012DisSpe].
-Based on a parasite-host system distributed over a vast biogeographic region, we identified similar numerical and geographical associations between the phylogenetic diversity and the dissimilarity of species composition and interactions of ecological networks.
+Based on a parasite-host system distributed over a vast biogeographic region (Eurasia), we identified similar numerical and geographical clusters between the phylogenetic diversity and the dissimilarity of species composition and interactions of ecological networks.
 This result adds to our previous understanding of biodiversity distribution and help us tell a more complete story on the biogeography of ecological communities.
+Specifically, **add a sentence about main findings**.

 ## Methods